Close up image of a cancer cell

 Virgil McDill | August 20, 2024

 University of Minnesota School of Public Health (SPH) Assistant Professor Tianzhong Yang has received a new grant to continue her research aimed at understanding the genetic mechanism for childhood cancers.
-Collaborating with her colleagues at the UMN Medical School Division of Pediatric Epidemiology and Clinical Research, she has been compiling and analyzing the world’s largest dataset study of hepatoblastoma — the most common type of liver cancer occurring in children.
-A malignant tumor that forms in the liver tissues of children, most often before the age of three, hepatoblastoma is currently one of the least treatable classes of childhood cancer.
+Collaborating with her colleagues at the UMN Medical School Division of Pediatric Epidemiology and Clinical Research, she has been compiling and analyzing the world’s largest genetic study of hepatoblastoma — the most common type of liver cancer occurring in infants and very young children.
+This malignant tumor originates in the liver tissues, and its exact cause remains largely unknown

 Tianzhong Yang